styluxlive/styluxlive.github.io/content/blog/get-started/index.md

 ## Themes

-Hugo Blox and its templates come with **automatic day (light) and night (dark) mode** built-in.
+CkritBuilder and its templates come with **automatic day (light) and night (dark) mode** built-in.
 Visitors can choose their preferred mode by clicking the sun/moon icon in the header.

-[Choose a stunning **theme** and **font**](https://docs.hugoblox.com/getting-started/customize/) for your site.
+[Choose a stunning **theme** and **font**](https://docs.ckritbuilder.com/getting-started/customize/) for your site.
 Themes are fully customizable.

 ## License

 Copyright 2016-present [George Cushen](https://georgecushen.com).

-Released under the [MIT](https://github.com/HugoBlox/hugo-blox-builder/blob/main/LICENSE.md) license.
+Released under the [MIT](https://github.com/CkritBuilder/hugo-blox-builder/blob/main/LICENSE.md) license.